woodentablecoder/satoshiflip/database/README.md

 If you want to add additional columns for tip functionality, run the `add_chat_columns.sql` script.

+## 3. Update chat usernames (if needed)

+If you have existing chat messages with email addresses as usernames, run the `update_chat_usernames.sql` script to extract just the username part.

 ## Troubleshooting

 If you encounter errors related to missing columns: